Look Out for These 10 Signs of a Hormonal Imbalance

 But for some people, it affects the stomach by causing a host of digestive problems like inflammation, pain and constipation.

-Patients with irritable bowel syndrome often suffer from abnormal serotonin levels.
+Patients with irritable bowel syndrome often suffer from abnormal cortisol or serotonin levels.

 8. Chronic fatigue